Click here for PDF download

 12. Is it a continuous story...or interlocking short stories?

-13. Why might the author have chosen to tell the story from third person perspective, rather than first?
-What are the benefits and drawback?
+13. Why might the author have chosen to tell the story from third-person perspective, rather than first?
+What are the benefits and drawbacks?

 14. What difference does the structure make in the way you read or understand the book?

 15. What main ideas—themes—does the author explore?
 (Consider the title, often a clue to a theme.)

 16. Does the author use symbols to reinforce the main ideas?